Psykotikism/Mutant_Tanks/README.md

-// Accessible by the developer and admins with "z" (Root) flag only. sm_mt_config - View a section of a config file. sm_mt_list - View a list of installed abilities. sm_mt_version - View a list of installed abilities. sm_tank2 - Spawn a Mutant Tank. sm_mt_tank2 - Spawn a Mutant Tank.
+// Accessible by the developer and admins with "z" (Root) flag only. sm_mt_config - View a section of a config file. sm_mt_list - View a list of installed abilities. sm_tank2 - Spawn a Mutant Tank. sm_mt_tank2 - Spawn a Mutant Tank.

 // Accessible by all players.
 sm_mutanttank - Choose a Mutant Tank.
-(This command only works if the "Spawn Mode" setting under the "Plugin Settings/Human Support" section is set to 0.) sm_mt_info - View information about Mutant Tanks. sm_mt_absorb - View information about the Absorb ability. sm_mt_acid - View information about the Acid ability.
+(This command only works if the "Spawn Mode" setting under the "Plugin Settings/Human Support" section is set to 0.) sm_mt_version - Find out the current version of Mutant Tanks. sm_mt_info - View information about Mutant Tanks. sm_mt_absorb - View information about the Absorb ability. sm_mt_acid - View information about the Acid ability.